 In 2005 the most definitive modern textbook on spinal instrumentation and surgical techniques was published by Thieme.
 The 135th Chapter by Ray and Jenny documented the clinical role of the Ray cage in regard to spinal instrumentation.

 The key word regarding this presentation is the term “standalone.”
 When first given full market approval by the FDA on September 23, 1996 the product labeling stated that titanium cages were approved for use as posterior interbody “standalone” devices.
 Initially the recommendation was to use 2 cages but use of one cage was also included in the FDA approval at that time.
-The pioneers of standalone cages predicted that because of associated segmental energy absorption there would be a lesser incidence of the “transitional syndrome” as a cause of surgical failure.
+The pioneers of standalone cages predicted that because of associated segmental energy absorption there would be a lesser incidence of the “transitional syndrome” as a cause of post-surgical failure.
 Shown above is a two level fusion utilizing bilateral “standalone” BAK cages.
 Ten years after surgery they are well healed with “sentinal” bone surrounding them.
 The CT image documents bone growth through the windows of the cage.

 Shown to the left is a discogram being performed on a patient who had twin standalone L5-S1 BAK cages (seen at the bottom) implanted 10 years previously who had developed some back pain.
 The discogram at L4-5 showed only slight degeneration while at L3-4 the pattern was normal.
 This patient’s pain was satisfactorily treated by physical therapy alone.

 It is an unfortunate observation that the majority of spine stabilizations performed in the U.S. today are for the treatment of “low back pain” secondary to the presence of multilevel degenerative disc disease rather than for the treatment of individuals with progressive neurologic deficits who require adequate surgical decompression first and sensible spine stabilization second.
 It is a rare circumstance when spine surgeons agree on the type of surgery for the patient.
-It is even rarer when a spine surgeon presents a patient with a review of the many potential treatment options available to them.
+It is even rarer when a spine surgeon presents a patient with an informed consent review of the many potential treatment options available to them.